ameenkh/gotasks/README.md

   dot-separated: `{WithManagerName}.{random}` per instance, workers lease as `{managerID}.worker.{n}`.

-Metrics prune themselves via a TTL index (Retention).
+Metrics prune themselves via their own TTL index (`Retention`, default 7d) — deliberately independent of any queue's task TTL: task TTL answers "how long does the work record matter" (per queue), metrics retention answers "how far back should the dashboard remember" (one ops decision), and the two often point in opposite directions (short-lived tasks still deserve weeks of throughput history).
 Off by default.

 Declared queues are recorded in a **queues registry** (a sibling `<tasks>_queues` collection): the first declaration registers a queue's